Brazil defender Dante remembers 'painful' 7-1 World Cup defeat

 "Some people tried to oppress us after that game.
 But that's the way it is, and in the football world you always need to pick yourself back up and keep working."

 Dante and his teammates made history that night, but for all the wrong reasons.
-The statistics stack up against them.
+The records stack up against them.

 The humiliating loss was Brazil's first competitive home defeat in 39 years and equaled their heaviest margin of defeat -- a 6-0 thumping by Uruguay in 1920.